 7.1.6.2.
 Unsigned integers (bit-strings) An unsigned integer (which we also call a "bit-string") has an arbitrary width, expressed in bits.
 A bit-string of width W is declared as: bit<W>.
-W must be an expression that evaluates to a compile-time known value (see Section 17.1) that is a positive integer greater than 0.
-When using an expression for the size they must be parenthesized.
+W must be an expression that evaluates to a compile-time known value (see Section 17.1) that is a non-negative integer.
+When using an expression for the size, the epression must be parenthesized.
+Bitstrings with width 0 are allowed; they have no actual bits, and can only have the value 0.
+See { #sec-uninitialized-values-and-writing-invalid-headers } for additional details.